 A licensed builder or architect should be able to help you figure out if the property has good bones.
 They can also spot cosmetic fixes covering up larger problems, or suggest work needed that may reduce the purchase price.
 If you’re planning on doing a significant renovation, having one or the other there with you from the start could really help.

-When applying for a home loan you are asked to provide certified copies of various documents, and will need someone to do this for you.
-Typically this is a JP or Justice of the Peace – and they’re mainly found at places such as pharmacies, libraries, police stations, court houses, and the office of your local member.
+When applying for a home loan you may be required to provide certified copies of various documents, and will need someone to do this for you.
+Typically this is a Justice of the Peace also known as a JP – and they’re mainly found at places such as pharmacies, post offices, police stations, court houses, and the office of your local member.
 A quick online search should help.

 Buyer’s lawyer, solicitor or conveyancer